California Nursing Home Abuse Lawyers

 Elder-Abuse-Definition-Under-California-Law

-Financial Abuse and Exploitation
+Financial Abuse And Exploitation

-Failure to Restrain
+Failure To Restrain

 Facilities should use physical restraints as little as possible, and only when other techniques will not be effective.
 However, failure to restrain when the safety or health of someone else depends on it is a type of negligence.
-If your loved one received an injury because a staff member failed to use restraints when he/she should have, you may have grounds for a personal injury claim.
+If your loved one received an injury because a staff member failed to use restraints when they should have, you may have grounds for a personal injury claim.

 Assault

 You may have an assault case on your hands if a caregiver, nurse, janitor, or other nursing home staff member abused and injured your loved one in any way.
 This includes sexual abuse, harassment, and rape.
-Defendants in a nursing home assault case may include the offender and the facility, if the facility played a role in what happened to your loved one.
+Defendants in a nursing home assault case may consist of the offender and the facility, if the facility played a role in what happened to your loved one.
 For example, if the nursing home knowingly hired a staff member with a history of assault or violence.

 Medication Errors

-The moment you notice any signs of potential elder abuse, report it to facility administrators.
-Take your loved one out of the facility until someone clears up the matter.
 Report the incident to the police if the situation warrants this action.
-Then, contact Arash Law headed by Arash Khorsandi, Esq.
-We cover all of California, and want to hear from you right away if you suspect nursing home neglect or abuse.
-To discuss your situation with a knowledgeable personal injury attorney in a free consultation, call (888) 488-1391.
+Then, contact Arash Law, headed by Arash Khorsandi, Esq.
+Our lawyers can represent victims in nursing home abuse cases throughout California.
+To discuss your situation with a knowledgeable personal injury attorney in a free initial consultation, call (888) 488-1391.

 Thank You, We’ll contact you shortly.